indykite/indykite-sdk-python/README.md

-# JARVIS Python SDK 🐍
+# IndyKite Python SDK 🐍

 This project serves as a Software Development Kit for developers of Indykite applications.